carloscortonc/cli-er/README.md

 </p>

 <p align="center">
-  Tool for building advanced CLI applications using a definition object.</br>
+  Tool for building advanced type-safe CLI applications using a definition object.</br>
   Implements a folder structure strategy that helps organize all the logic, also including help-generation.
 </p>